jahuty/documentation/liquid/parameters.md

 ---
 {% assign examples = site.data.liquid.parameters %}

-{% include heading.html title="Passing a parameter" lead="Assign values to variables at render time." %}
+{% include heading.html title="Passing a parameter" lead="Parameters assign values to variables at render time." %}

 The `assign` and `capture` tags are helpful, but they're static.
-Their values don't change.
+Their values don't change from render to render.

-Parameters, on the other hand, assign values to [variables]({% link liquid/variables.md %}) when you [render a snippet](/components/snippets#rendering-snippets).
-This allows you to re-use the same snippet with different values.
+Parameters, on the other hand, assign values to [variables]({% link liquid/variables.md %}) each time you [render a snippet](/components/snippets#rendering-snippets).
+This allows you to use the same snippet to produce different output.

 {% include example.html example=examples.introduction1 %}